RickCarlino/ruby-farmware-dev-server/README.md

 # Local Farmware Server

+We already have [Host Farmware Tools](https://github.com/FarmBot-Labs/host_farmware_tools), but it isn't written in Ruby.

 A server that runs on `localhost:4567` and serves two files:

  * `manifest.json` - The Farmware manifest